weecology/forecasting-course/content/lessons/phenology/discussion_questions.md

 editable: true
 ---

 * What is phenology?
-* This paper is very focused on plants, but what are some examples of phenology for non-plants?
+Brainstorm some exmaples of phenology in animals or plants.
-* What are some of the ways that climate and phenology are linked?
+* What types of things might cause a species' phenology to change?
-* Given how big the phenology shifts detected have been, what data characteristics would you need to detect them?
+* Examine Figure 1 - focusing on the red and blue bands, how big is the shift in phenology?
+What data characteristics would you need to detect a shift of this magnitude?
 What data challenges are associated with this type of data?
-* Is it important or necessary to forecast shifts that precisely in general?
-* Phenology has been studied extensively, but what are most of the long-term records from?
-What biases does this insert into our understanding of phenology?
-* The paper dedicated a section to open discussion about which family of models (theoretical, statistical, process oriented) is suitable for forecasting phenology.
-Each has its pros and cons.
-    * Describe each of these family of models and how they differ from each other
-    * Which approach do you feel may be best?
-Why?
-And when (for specific questions?
-Taxa?
-Ecosystems?
-Data availability scenarios?)
+* What effect did removing a competitor have on phenology of the other species?
+* What does broad intraspecific variability in how a species responds to an environmental driver mean for forecasting?